andrych17/quiz-management-backend-nestjs/API_DOCUMENTATION.md

 3. **User**: Can take published quizzes (requires authentication)
 4. **External Participants**: Can only access published quizzes via short URLs (no authentication required)

-### Service & Location-Based Auto-Assignment System
+### Service & Location-Based Key Storage System (Updated November 2025)
-- **Service-Based Access**: Users are assigned to services (SM, AM, Technical Support, etc.) from config_items
-- **Location-Based Access**: Users are assigned to locations (Jakarta Pusat, Surabaya, etc.) from config_items
+- **Direct Key Storage**: Users and quizzes store service/location as string keys (e.g., 'sm', 'jakarta_pusat') instead of foreign key relations
+- **Service Keys**: Direct assignment using service keys ('sm', 'am', 'tech_support', etc.)
+- **Location Keys**: Direct assignment using location keys ('jakarta_pusat', 'jakarta_utara', etc.)
-- **Auto-Assignment Logic**: When a quiz is created, admin users with matching service and location are automatically assigned
+- **Auto-Assignment Logic**: When a quiz is created, admin users with matching serviceKey and locationKey are automatically assigned
-- **SuperAdmin Access**: Users with "All Services" and "All Locations" can access everything
+- **SuperAdmin Access**: Users with serviceKey='all_services' and locationKey='all_locations' can access everything
-- **Dynamic Updates**: When a user's service or location changes, their quiz assignments are automatically updated
+- **Enhanced Performance**: Eliminates JOIN operations, uses direct string matching for faster queries
+- **Configuration Display**: Config items used only for display names, not for relational storage

 ### Authorization Features
 - **Auto quiz assignments**: Admins are automatically assigned to quizzes based on service and location matching